 Let’s start from scratch and check out the three categories Net Promoter Score divides respondents into: Promoters, Passives, and Detractors.

 Promoters are enthusiastic customers that love your product.
 Of the three categories, Promoters are the most likely to spread positive word of mouth about your product, recommend it to their friends and make repeat purchases.

 As a business, you naturally aspire to have as many Promoters as possible.
-We’ve written previously on the importance to turn customers into Promoters, especially when it comes to Detractors.
+We’ve written previously on the importance of turning customers into Promoters, especially when it comes to Detractors.

 Passives are people with neutral feelings about your product.
 They might like it, but not quite enough to recommend it to anyone.
 They’ll probably keep paying their monthly bill, but there’s a risk of them churning if a better deal comes along.
 Moreover, they’ll rarely refer new customers.

-For growth-focused marketers that make use of Net Promoter Score, Passives are however a unique opportunity.
-Reach out to a Passive with the right approach and you could convert them into an enthusiastic Promoter; use the wrong approach and they could turn into a Detractor.
+For growth-focused marketers that make use of Net Promoter Score, Passives are, however, a unique opportunity.
+Reach out to a Passive with the right approach, and you could convert them into an enthusiastic Promoter; use the wrong path and they could turn into a Detractor.

-This makes your audience of Passives an unpredictable but also a valuable asset for your business.
+This makes your audience of Passives an unpredictable but valuable asset for your business.